Welding

 globular transfer

 A type of metal transfer in which the metal at the end of the electrode melts into a large ball and drops to the workpiece.
-Globular transfer deposits large amounts of metal into the weld puddle.
+Globular transfer deposits large amounts of metal into the weld pool.

 GMAW